 Education funding across school districts varies widely.
 Some school districts have very high per-pupil expenditures, while other districts in the same state may spend a significant amount less per student.
 There are a variety of ways of measuring school finance equity.

 Conveniently the federal government has developed a standardized measure, called the "equity factor" that can be used to determine how evenly (or unevenly) funding is distributed across school districts in a state.
 The equity factor is defined in federal law under Title I Part A of the No Child Left Behind Act.
-In fiscal year 2012, $3.3 billion in Title I No Child Left Behind aid will be distributed in accordance with the federal government’s equity factor.
+In fiscal year 2014, $3.3 billion in Title I No Child Left Behind aid was distributed in accordance with the federal government’s equity factor.

 The School Finance Equity Factor